 For me yoga is spirituality, it is psychology, it is preventative medicine.
 It is a practice that allows me to shift my patterns and live beyond circumstance.
 Yoga helps me sit and find peace, compassion and acceptence within myself.
 It helps me feel connected to the world and our human process.
 Yoga has been with me through those rough teens years, through those wild college years, through relationships, parenting, cancer; it is a life long commitment to the wisdom of the teachings and the inspiration for how I live.
 Outside of teaching, I have a Tempe-based private counseling practice focusing on somatic therapies and mindfulness based psychotherapy.
 My work is rooted in 17 years of study dedicated to various schools of psychology, philosophies, restorative therapies, and holistic wellness.
 For more information: http://www.robinafinowich.com

-I attended my first yoga class to support a friend who had started teaching at a new school.
-Like many new practitioners, I thought I would get a good stretch and relieve some stress.
+I have been a student and a teacher in a classroom for as long as I can remember.
+I attended my first yoga class as a student to support a friend who had started teaching at a new school.
+At the time I worked as an instructor at the university while earning my PhD in English.
+Like many new yoga practitioners, I thought I would get a good stretch and relieve some stress.
 I had no idea that yoga is so much more than just this and yet it is really all about "just this."

 I am most comfortable when I am following my path and living my truest self.
 I am closest to this when I am in the yoga room.
 I feel whole, no matter if my postures are right, my body hurts, my mind doesn’t stay focused.. the yoga room, my mat brings me home to self.
 It is hardest to find the peace when all things are chaotic, I like to bring that into my teaching with stories from life and how can we practice yoga off our mat.
 I love to help others connect with their truest selves and remind them it is always a practice.